openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 ## Test Time and Usage

+Be mindful about time and runners usage when adding new steps, jobs and workflows.
+When adding any new test or changing the scope of an existing test, always check the test execution time in your PR.
+As a rule of thumb, the execution time of any pipeline in the precommit should not be greater than 60 minutes.
+Also note that even if the execution time is according to the guidelines, it may be costy if uses multi-core runners, as they are more expensive than less powerful machines.
+If unsure, include a comment in your PR asking for advice.

 ### Adding a Step

 When adding a step in a job, check its execution time compared to other jobs.
 Try to